strangeman/ansible-debian-preconf/README.md

 ------------

 - Debian 6/7/8
-- Should work with Ubuntu (but not tested)
+- Should work with Ubuntu

 Role Variables
 --------------